10 Days Bhutan Tour Package

 • Small backpack for daily essentials

-Both Nepal and Bhutan are rich in cultural and spiritual traditions, and respecting local customs will enhance your experience.
+Bhutan is rich in cultural and spiritual traditions, and respecting local customs will enhance your experience.
 Here are some important travel tips to keep in mind:

 Bhutan Travel Guidelines